 - 6. The V-SMF sends an Nsmf_PDUSession_Create Request to the H-SMF. - 7.
 The H-SMF obtains subscription data from the UDM for the given SUPI obtained from the AMF in step 5.
 The SMF checks the subscription data whether the secondary authentication is required and whether the UE request is allowed according to the user subscription and local policies.
 If not allowed, the H-SMF will reject UE's request via SM-NAS signalling and skip rest of the procedure.
 If secondary authentication is required, the SMF may also check whether the UE has been authenticated and/or authorized by the same DN, as indicated DNN in step 5, or the same AAA server in a previous PDU session establishment.
 The SMF may skip steps 8 to 15 if positive. - NOTE 2: The information on a successful authentication/authorization between a UE and an SMF may be saved in SMF and/or UDM. - 8.
 The H-SMF shall trigger EAP Authentication to obtain authorization from an external DN-AAA server.
 If there is no existing N4 session, the H-SMF selects a UPF and establishes an N4 Session with it.
 The H-SMF notifies the DN-AAA server with the GPSI, if available, and the IP address(es) of the UE allocated to the PDU Session if the PDU session is of IP PDU type or the MAC address if the PDU session is of Ethernet PDU type. - 9.
-The H-SMF shall send an EAP Request/Identity message to the UE. - 10.
-The UE shall send an EAP Response/Identity message contained within the SM PDU DN Request Container of a NAS message.
-The SM PDU DN Request Container includes its DN-specific identity complying with Network Access Identifier (NAI) format and PDU session ID. - To avoid the additional round-trip in steps 9 and 10, the secondary authentication identity may be sent by the UE in step 4. - 11.
-If there is no existing N4 session, the H-SMF selects a UPF and establishes an N4 Session with it.
-The SM PDU DN Request Container, if provided by the UE, is forwarded to the UPF.
-The H-SMF identifies the DN AAA server based on the SM PDU DN Request Container provided by the UE and on local configuration. - 12.
-The UPF shall forward the SM PDU DN Request Container containing EAP Response/Identity message to the DN AAA Server. - 13.
-The DN AAA server and the UE shall exchange EAP messages, as required by the EAP method, contained in the SM PDU DN Request Containers.
+The H-SMF may send an EAP Request/Identity message to the UE. - 10.
+The UE may send an EAP Response/Identity message contained within t a NAS message.
+The DN-specific identity shall comply with Network Access Identifier (NAI) format. - To avoid the additional round-trip in steps 9 and 10, the secondary authentication DN-specific identity may be sent by the UE in step 4.
+In this case, H-SMF forms an EAP Response/Identity message that contains the identity. - 11.
+If there is no existing N4 session, the H-SMF selects a UPF and establishes an N4 Session with it. - 12.
+The DN-specific identity, if provided by the UE, is forwarded to the UPF.
+The H-SMF identifies the DN AAA server based on the DN-specific identity provided by the UE and on local configuration.

+The UPF shall forward the DN-specific identity within an EAP Response/Identity message to the DN AAA Server.

+13. The DN AAA server and the UE shall exchange EAP messages, as required by the EAP method.
 In addition, it may send additional authorization information as defined in TS 23.501 clause 5.6.6.